 ELI – Extreme Light Infrastructure

 This is a network of 40 research facilities from thirteen European countries which have created the network ELI (Extreme Light Infrastructure), with the goal of investigating interactions between matter and laser light and developing applications.
-To this end, four state-of-the-art laboratories are to be erected by 2017 in Eastern Europe.
+To this end, four state-of-the-art laboratories are to be erected in Eastern Europe.
 The project is included in the ESFRI list (European Strategy Forum on Research Infrastructures).